Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Reflection-Based Localization Method

 with $\boldsymbol{\cdot}$ denoting the scalar product, the two inequalities must hold:

-Inequality \eqref{eq:length_constrain} ensures that the point lies within the extent of the cone along its axis, while inequality \eqref{eq:ellipse_constraint} ensures that it lies within the cone’s elliptical cross-section.
-If a point in $\mathcal{X}$ satisfies both conditions given by equations \eqref{eq:length_constrain} and \eqref{eq:ellipse_constraint}, it is included in the inlier set $\mathcal{X}_d$.
-The points in $\mathcal{X}_d$ are then used as observations for a particle filter, which propagates particles according to a constant-velocity model and updates their weights using a robust Cauchy kernel.
-The resulting weighted particle cloud is used to compute the final state estimate of the transmitting \ac{UAV}.
+Inequality \eqref{eq:ellipse_constraint} ensures that the point lies within the elliptical cross-section of the cone, while inequality \eqref{eq:length_constrain} ensures that it lies within the extent of the cone along its axis.
+If a point in $\mathcal{X}$ satisfies both conditions given by equations \eqref{eq:ellipse_constraint} and \eqref{eq:length_constrain}, it is included in the inlier set $\mathcal{X}_d$.
+The points in $\mathcal{X}_d$ are then used as observations for a particle filter with $n_p$ particles, which propagates according to a constant-velocity model and updates particle weights using a robust Cauchy kernel.
+The particles are initialized using a uniform distribution over the $3\mathrm{D}$ space observable by the camera.
+Resampling is triggered when the \ac{ESS} falls below a predefined threshold, set to half the total number of particles.
+The resulting weighted particle cloud is then used to compute the final position estimate of the transmitting \ac{UAV}.